pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 Resource-based policies are JSON policy documents that you attach to a resource such as an Amazon S3 bucket.
 These policies grant the specified principal permission to perform specific actions on that resource and define under what conditions this applies.

 - ``Identity-based`` policies are attached to an IAM user, group, or role.
 These policies let you specify what that identity can do (its permissions).
 - ``Resource-based`` policies are attached to a resource.
 For example, you can attach resource-based policies to Amazon S3 buckets, Amazon SQS queues, and AWS Key Management Service encryption keys.

-- ``Identity``-based policies and ``resource-based`` policies are both permissions policies and are evaluated together.
+- ``Identity-based`` policies and ``resource-based`` policies are both permissions policies and are evaluated together.
 For a request to which only permissions policies apply, AWS first checks all policies for a Deny.
 If one exists, then the request is denied.
 Then AWS checks for each Allow.
 If at least one policy statement allows the action in the request, the request is allowed.
 It doesn't matter whether the Allow is in the identity-based policy or the resource-based policy.

 #### Trust policy
 Defines which principal entities (accounts, users, roles, and federated users) can assume the role.
 An IAM role is both an identity and a resource that supports resource-based policies.
 For this reason, you `must attach both a trust policy and an identity-based policy to an IAM role`.
 The `IAM service` `supports only one` type of `resource-based` policy called a `role trust policy`, which is attached to an IAM role.